 However, most stories rarely introduce their protagonists so readily, and it’s much more likely that the narrative point of view will develop alongside the story.

 For example, the identity of the narrator in Margaret Atwood’s The Handmaid’s Tale is never revealed.
-(The television series names her June, based on their interpretation of the story’s opening chapter, but the original novel never names her.)
+The television series names her June, based on their interpretation of the story’s opening chapter, but the original novel never reveals her real name.
+She is simply Offred, or “of Fred”—Fred being the commander she is property of.
 Despite this, the reader comes to know about the narrator’s past life, current dilemma, and enduring trauma as a handmaid in fictional Gilead.

-Finally, some narrators are entirely absent from the narrative.
-In other words, no single person is named as the storyteller: they are an unnamed, probably-unbiased viewer, relaying the story from the third person point of view.
+Some narrators are entirely absent from the narrative.
+In other words, no single person is named as the storyteller: they are an unnamed, maybe unbiased viewer, relaying the story from the third person point of view.

 Classic novels told by a distant narrator include Childhood’s End by Arthur C. Clarke, For Whom the Bell Tolls by Ernest Hemingway, and To Kill a Mockingbird by Harper Lee.